For Lab Professionals

 Read more about the puncher at the product page.

-After collection of the disc, the sample is eluted.
+After collection of the sample disc, the sample is eluted.
 The choice of elution protocol and buffer is dependent on your analyte and downstream analysis.
-The published methods used with traditional DBS samples are also applicable for Capitainer qDBS.
+Published methods with conventional DBS samples are also applicable for Capitainer® samples and could serve as a guideline.

 To reduce the diluent volume and introduce a clean-up step, the use of spin columns/plates to elute the sample might be considered.
-This has the benefit of also recovering more of the diluent from the disc (up to 20 microliters).
+This has the benefit of also recovering most of the 20µL liquid absorbed by the disc.

 The eluted samples are ready for analysis on your selected platform.
 Among the techniques and platforms used with samples from Capitainer are: